monte-carlo-data/sna-artemis-agent/app/README-app.md

   - `CORE.QUERY_COMPLETED`: Used to notify the container that an async query has completed successfully.
   - `CORE.QUERY_FAILED`: Used to notify the container that an async query has completed unsuccessfully.

-Please note the source code for the application is public, so you can inspect the scripts used to the create all these objects here: https://github.com/monte-carlo-data/sna-artemis-agent
+Please note that the source code for the application is public, so you can inspect the scripts used to create all these objects here: https://github.com/monte-carlo-data/sna-artemis-agent.

+Furthermore, to learn more about the information Monte Carlo collects, please see here: https://docs.getmontecarlo.com/docs/security#information-monte-carlo-collects.

+FAQs on the SNA deployment and usage can be found here: https://docs.getmontecarlo.com/docs/sna-agent-deployment#faqs

+Other Monte Carlo docs can be found here: https://docs.getmontecarlo.com/
 - --

 ## Setup code